 Sherry Leblanc, a longtime yoga teacher, works with children to capitalize on their natural penchant for living in the moment mindfully.
 It’s harnessing all their energy that is difficult, she said.

 “I challenge them to see if they can sit quietly for 30 counts, then 45 counts, up to a minute,” she says.
 She teaches them to sit and breathe in quiet.

 In time, she says this practice teaches kids to recognize when they are beginning to feel upset and take a break to calm themselves before returning to an activity.

-At home, parents can remove noisy distractions and devices, set up a quiet space to practise sitting and listen to their breathing together.
+At home, parents can remove noisy distractions and devices, set up a quiet space for children to practise sitting, and listen to their breathing together.

 Showing a preschool-aged child to breathe mindfully need not be serious work.

 Dr. Freedman suggests blowing bubbles, drawing attention to long, slow exhales.
 This accesses the nervous system’s calm-down response.